DWAV: 2001–2024: Wave

-From 2015 to mid-2022, Nelson Capulso ("Sgt.
-Pepper"/"The Sarge") was the station manager.
+From 2015 to mid-2022, Nelson Capulso (known on-air as "Sgt.
+Pepper" or "The Sarge") was the station manager.

 On April 14, 2024, Wave quietly signed off for the last time.

 2024–present: AWR 89.1

 On March 10, 2024, the Adventist Media, the local radio arm of the Seventh-day Adventist Church that runs Adventist World Radio (AWR) and Hope Radio, signed an agreement with Blockbuster Broadcasting System, wherein it will lease the station.

 On April 15, the station returned on air as a test broadcast.
 It was officially launched on April 24, 2024 under the Adventist World Radio network, though it still occasionally referred its promotions as AWR on Wave 89.1.
 On October 31, 2024, the Wave brand was officially dropped.